 2. Assign Power of Attorney

 Is there anyone in the family you trust with a blind eye?
 If so, consider assigning them a power of attorney.
 It would be someone who can handle estate matters on your behalf.
+For those residing in the Empire State, understanding the specifics of Power of Attorney New York is crucial, as state laws and requirements may differ.
 But remember, there are two types of powers, financial and medical.

 - Financial power of attorney enables someone to take charge of money-related matters, such as writing checks